Working Hours Policy/GB Domestic Rules, Work Schedule Policy & Pay Policy

 Leave due to sickness, annual leave, maternity leave, accrued leave.

-Fast UK Parcel run a 7-day operation based on our clients’ needs, this gives drivers the option to several working schedules in order to best suit their needs.
+Fast UK Parcel runs a 7-day operation based on our clients’ needs, this gives drivers the option to several working schedules in order to best suit their needs.
+The maximum number of consecutive working days a supplier can work is 6 days.